 DISEASE INVESTIGATION

 Our epidemiologists work closely with healthcare providers to collect and analyze data, helping keep communities healthy and reduce the spread of communicable diseases.
 When a patient tests positive for a reportable disease, the healthcare provider notifies the local public health department, and we follow up with patients as needed to provide education, resources, and support to slow the spread.
-For information on diseases commonly found in Southwest Utah, please see our pages on COVID-19, Influenza (Flu), Measles, Rabies, Tuberculosis, Valley Fever, and West Nile Virus, each offering community-focused prevention tips.
+To learn about diseases commonly found in Southwest Utah, please refer to our pages on COVID-19, Influenza (Flu), Measles, Rabies, Tuberculosis, Valley Fever, and West Nile Virus.
+For a comprehensive directory, you can review the Utah Department of Health and Human Services A-Z Index of Disease Information.
+If you are a provider needing to report a communicable disease, visit the Utah DHHS Disease Reporting page.

 SOUTHWEST UTAH DISEASE INCIDENCE RATES